 A clinical hospice social worker and survivor of her daughter’s suicide, Kilburn offers practical advice for well-meaning friends and family who want to reach out and be supportive after a suicide, but aren’t sure what to do or say.

 Co-authored by a psychologist and a survivor of multiple suicide losses, this book is written with sensitivity and understanding.
 The authors offer simple, constructive suggestions for healing, along with straightforward information and a message of hope.

-For questions about Crisis Prevention call Fred Reynolds at 913-402-7038, or email using the form below.
+For questions about Crisis Prevention call Ashly Cooley at 913-544-0238, or email using the form below.